rafid29mehda/PTB-XL-ECG-/README.md

 # PTB XL Dataset ECG Data Wrangling

 This repository contains a Jupyter notebook for wrangling and preparing the **PTB XL ECG Dataset**.
-The notebook performs exploratory data analysis (EDA), data wrangling, and visualization for the dataset, which includes electrocardiogram (ECG) signals from a arge number of patients.
+The notebook performs exploratory data analysis (EDA), data wrangling, and visualization for the dataset, which includes electrocardiogram (ECG) signals from a large number of patients.

 ## Overview